EktaMehra/heritage_housing/README.md

 ### Dataset Quality and Observations

-As part of the project's initial data collecting phase, the datasets' quality was examined in the [Data collecting Notebook](https://github.com/EktaMehra/heritage_housing/blob/main/jupyter_notebooks/01_Data_Collection.ipynb).
+As part of the project's initial data collecting phase, the datasets' quality was examined in the [Data collection Notebook](https://github.com/EktaMehra/heritage_housing/blob/main/jupyter_notebooks/01_Data_Collection.ipynb).
 The following were the main findings at the time of data collection:

 - The raw `house_prices_records.csv` contained missing values in fields like `LotFrontage`, `GarageYrBlt`, and `MasVnrArea`.
 - The `inherited_houses.csv` was mostly clean and required only minimal processing.